frescobaldi/frescobaldi/CONTRIBUTING.md

 main:           Entry point
 appinfo:        Information about the application, such as the version
-toplevel:       Adds the path of frescobaldi_app to sys.path, clears __path__
+toplevel:       Adds the path of frescobaldi to sys.path, clears __path__
-                so all modules inside frescobaldi_app can be imported as toplevel modules and packages
+                so all modules inside frescobaldi can be imported as toplevel modules and packages
 app:            Central hub with global signals, also keeping references to
                 mainwindow and document instances